 at school can be helpful.
 You may be surprised by how many children at your school

 Your child's epinephrine autoinjectors should always be with them.
 Do your best to

-exposure or reaction.
+an accidental exposure or reaction.

 Ask your healthcare provider for an anaphylaxis action plan that outlines the symptoms

 to look for and the steps to take in case of a severe allergic reaction.

 Educate appropriate people at your child's school.
 Share the anaphylaxis action plan